vapor/blog/Content/posts/jwtkit-v5.md

 Besides removing the C-based internals, the package got a number of upgrades.
 JWTKit is now fully `Sendable`-correct and builds with zero warnings in strict concurrency mode.

-We also added a new signing algorithm: `PSS` padded `RSA`.
-While `RSA` is not recommended anymore, having to use RSA with `PKCS1-v1_5` is even worse, that's why we added the (slightly) safer (but still not safe enough) version of the key.
-If you want to try it but can't find it, it's likely because the `RSA` key is now gated behind the `Insecure` namespace to discourage new users from using it.
+We also added a new signing algorithm: `PSS`-padded `RSA` (aka `RSA-PSS`).
+Although `RSA` is no longer considered future-proof and should be avoided whenever possible, using RSA with the much older PKCS#1 v1.5 padding is _known_ to be unsafe today - so we added support for the safer (though still not recommended) padding mode.
+If you want to try it but can't find it, it's likely because `RSA` key types are now nested within the `Insecure` namespace, to discourage new users from using it.

 ## Upgrading